About In-Kind Grants

-The Campus Consortium offers a variety of technology in-kind grants to institutions committed to providing students, faculty, and staff with exceptional educational tools for professional and personal success.
+The Campus Consortium offers a variety of technology in-kind grants to education institutions such as Higher Ed and K-12 committed to providing students, faculty, and staff with exceptional educational tools for professional and personal success.
 When funding is available Campus Consortium provides economic assistance to help schools afford technology.
 Please note: Campus Consortium In-Kind grants are not cash awards or discretionary funds.
 Campus Consortium financially subsidizes a portion of cost for a specific technology solution with a specific EdTech vendor/partner.
 Additional financial contribution from the awarded institution is required.
 If an applicant institution is approved and accepts an in-kind grant, the total cost of the technology solution is shared by Campus Consortium and the Institution.

 What is an In-kind Grant?